ChordPro/chordpro/docs/content/Directives-env_chorus.md

 This directive indicates that the lines that follow form the song's chorus.
 These lines are normal song lines, but will be shown in an outstanding manner.

-This directive may include an optional label, to be printed in the left margin.
+This directive may include an optional label, to identify the chorus.
 For example:,

-    {start_of_chorus: All}
+    {start_of_chorus: Chorus 2}

+The label may be printed before the chorus, or in the left margin.

 See also [[labels|ChordPro Configuration PDF#labels]].